 Dust ornaments and other items (and lift to dust beneath them!)

 In almost all rooms there will be items that sit on surfaces.
 In the kitchen, this may be the bread bin, and in the living room this may be frames photos or ornaments.
-These items often need dry dusting too!
-You must, of course, be super careful when doing this, as these items are often fragile and sentimental.
-It’s also essential that, where possible, these items are picked up and dusted beneath.
+These items often need dusting too!

-Dust moves around rooms and can hang about in the air.
-It is, therefore, super-important that you dust absolutely everywhere that you’re able to reach.
+Dust moves around rooms and can hang about in the air and settle just about anywhere.
+So it's super-important that you dust absolutely everywhere that you’re able to reach.
 As a rule of thumb, we say that all horizontal surfaces that you can reach should be dusted.

 It’s not just surfaces that need dusting

-Remember, dust collects almost everywhere, and it’s not just your sides that need dusting.
+Remember, dust collects almost everywhere, and it’s not just your shelves and tables that need dusting.
 Dust gathers on door frames, hanging pictures, lampshades and a million other places.
 Make sure that you’re giving all of these areas the time and effort they deserve to guarantee a dust-free environment.

 Make sure that you complete all of the dusting before you vacuum.
 Otherwise you'll dust onto clean floors.
 In fact, you should leave the floors until the very end in each room you clean.